chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 Function pointers make functions almost first-class citzens in C. They're still not quite first-class as in Python, due to the absence of closure in C, *i.e.* you cannot define a function inside another function like you do with other data types.
 It can only be defined in the global scope.

 ---

+I hope some of these were interesting and somewhat enlightening.
+I am definitely enjoying learning about C. As a bonus, the deeper understanding you have of C, the more deeply you will understand UNIX, given it is implemented in C. I will continue to study this book and other resources, and will be sure to keep y'all up-to-date with my journey.
+For now, that's all folks![^5]

+[^0]: Yes, I need to read Kerrigan and Ritchie.
+I don't know why I haven't yet.
+I'll get around to it, I promise.

 [^1]: Cython is a superset of the C programming language that allows combining C/C++ and Python code in the same source file.
 If you look at the source code of `scipy`, for example, `.pyx` source code is Cython.
 It can speed up Python code significantly via pre-compilation, static typing etc, and offers better memory management by using C types, but still allows access to your favorite Python objects such as dicts and lists.
 For more on Cython, click [here](www.cython.org)